-In cases where power to the decoder is interrupted due to dirty rails, wheels or insulated frogs, the decoder automatically keeps the engine going even though a currently active brake application should bring the train to a stop.
+In cases where power to the decoder is interrupted due to dirty rails, wheels or insulated frogs, the decoder prevents the engine from stopping even though a currently active brake application should bring the train to a stop.
 Only when power to the decoder is restored is the loco allowed to stop, with subsequent testing to ensure power to the decoder is still available after the engine stopped (if not, the engine is moved again a short distance).

-The energy storage increases with the capacity of a condenser and from 100uF (Microfarad) onwards an effect will be noticed.
-1000uF to 10'000uF are recommended if the necessary space is available.
-The required voltage strength of the capacitor is given by the track voltage; 25V is suitable for all cases.
-Smaller 16V capacitors should only be used if track voltage will never be higher than that.
+The energy storage increases with the capacity of a condenser and from 1000uF (Microfarad) on an effect will be noticed.
+100'000uF are recommended for large scale if the necessary space is available.
+Gold caps with several Farads would of course be even better.

-The capacitor is connected between ground (available on all ZIMO decoders as solder pad) and power (blue wire) of the decoder.
+The capacitor is connected between a ground and positive pin of the decoder.
 Note polarity!